How to Use Local SEO to Grow Your Small Business

 Relevance refers to how relevant the keyword is to both your business and your aims.
 Ask yourself not only can my website answer this search query, but what is the intent behind the query?
 If your goal is to make sales, you should be targeting keywords and search terms where the user intent is to make a purchase.

 Competition, meanwhile, refers to how many other websites are targeting that same search term, while search volume looks at how many users are searching it.
 After all, what would be the point in targeting keywords that nobody is searching for?
+These details can be found in the keyword research tool you use.

-2. Set Up a Google My Business Page
+2. Set Up a Google Business Profile

 3. Collect and Respond To Google Reviews